khan2876/Employee/README.md

 Use the list to calculate the total amount the company will pay to its employees in a week.

 Add another employee and perform the same payroll summary calculation.
 It might make sense to create a helper method for the calculating the total weekly payroll amount.

+# Git
+Be sure to commit each time you complete a different part of the assignment.
+Example: "Created demo code"
+Also commit when you fix a bug.
+Example: "Fixed with weekly pay calculation"

+# Grading
+1 point - Interface
+2 points - parent class
+1 point - SalariedEmployee
+1 point - HourlyEmployee
+2 points - Demo
+3 points - regular commits with appropriate messages